There are many banks and different types of banking systems in today’s world. Sometimes people get confused about some terms related to banking.

 What is Corporate Banking?

 The corporate banking system mainly deals with large corporates and Industry related investments.
-This banking system provides lots of services like providing required loans to their clients and setting up portfolios for making their value more in the corporate sector.
+This banking system provides lots of services like providing required loans to their clients and setting up portfolios to increase their value in the corporate sector.

 Corporate banking does all the services that a corporate needs.